akruszewski/gibl/manuscript/chapter2.md

 1. The fifth evaluation has a type of string
 1. The sixth and seventh evaluation have a type of byte and bytes

-We'll cover symbols, lists, and functions in the following sections.
+We will cover symbols, lists, and functions in the following sections.

 ### 2.4.2.
 Lists, evaluation, quotes